Saxangel/greenwood-library-website/README.md

     ![](./Images/10.%20Jamie%20Branch.png)

     -The changes was staged, Committed, and Pushed the Changes with a message "This is an update for the event"

+    Command used "git push origin"

-    - I pushed the update-events branch to GitHub and then raised a pull request for Morgan's work
+    - I pushed the update-events branch to GitHub and then raised a pull request for Jamie's work with the command "git push origin update-events"

     ![](./Images/11.%20Jamie%20Branch%20pushed.png)